Differences between Docker containers and Golem VM runtime

 9p filesystem.
 It doesn’t support functions that operate directly on filesystem inodes which may cause some tools not to work correctly.

-The only, currently supported solution is switching the working locations to a location that’s not on a volume.
+Currently, the only supported solution is switching the working locations to a location that’s not on a volume.

 Broken file permissions on the root directory